frederic-perez/AmE-dictionary/data/dictionary.md

 __Pacific Basin__ _Pacific Basin nations._
 __Pacific Rim__ _n_ :two: The regions, countries, etc, that lie on the shores of the Pacific Ocean, _esp_ in the context of their developing manufacturing capacity and consumer markets.
 __pack__ _v_ :three::hammer: (packed) _Never pack items like medicine or valuables._ _Our stand at the Sydney convention is packed!_
-__package deal__ _idiom_ :two: A group of many or various things sold together at a single, often reduced price. _They're offering a package deal where you buy three DVDs and get a fourth for free._
+__package deal__ _idiom_ :two: A group of many or various things sold together at a single, often reduced price. _They’re offering a package deal where you buy three DVDs and get a fourth for free._
 __package peanuts__
 __package__ _n_ :mega: /păk′ĭj/
 __padded__ _He leaned back in his padded chair._